 Recipients of a Maryland State Scholarship from the Maryland Higher Education Commission, Office of Student Financial Assistance, should log on to their MDCAPS account and update their enrollment to "Full Time" at FCC and "Not Enrolled" at their prior institution.

 Financial Aid Eligibility: Satisfactory Academic Progress

 Federal regulations require that students make satisfactory progress toward completion of a degree or certificate to receive financial aid.
-Students must attend their classes, complete all classes in which they enroll, and obtain passing grades (usually a ‘C’ or better).
-Satisfactory academic progress is monitored at the end of each semester and is based on cumulative performance.
+Students must attend their classes, complete all classes in which they enroll, and obtain passing grades while cumulatively maintaining a GPA of at least 2.00.
 Withdrawing from a class after the semester has begun can affect current financial aid and future eligibility.
 A description of satisfactory progress requirements is available in the financial aid office.
 Students must meet the following completion rate and minimum grade point averages (all coursework on the transcript is included, not just the semester(s) financial aid is received

 |Total Credits Attempted||Minimum Cumulative GPA||Completion Rate (of total attempted)|

 Note: This is for AAT Degrees only.
 For all other programs, a 2.00 GPA is required.
 Completion rate is the same for AAT and other degree/eligible certificates.